 Examine what emotional response this image is drawing from you.
 If it is not coming from a legitimate news source, who might be sending it, and why?
-Why would someone would want you to feel this way.
+Why would someone want you to feel this way?

 Check out this slideshow on the history of photo tampering; it’s full of examples of why and how images throughout the past two centuries were edited.
 (Disclaimer: Links at the bottom the site are broken because the Izitru image testing and hosting website closed down).

 4. Analyze it for doctoring with advanced tools.

 Want to check for signs of editing that aren’t immediately clear to the naked eye?
 Copy and paste the image’s URL into FotoForensics, which can identify hidden pixels, error level analysis and metadata details.
 While it doesn’t outright state whether an image is real or fake, it allows you to see the image in a completely new way that will make mistakes easier to spot.